The Broken Food System of America

 Stevia: This plant has zero calories, zero carbs, and is 50-300 times sweeter than sugar.
 Make sure when buying this it is 100% stevia and is NOT mixed with any artificial sweeteners.

-Natural Perserving
+Natural Preserving

 Water Bath Canning: Water bath canning can be done for highly acidic and very high sugar content foods.
 Canned goods can be good for 1-1.5 years.
 This is a great option for those who like to make jams, jellies, pickled items, and more.
 Making these things from scratch is very easy and just requires a little bit of work.